 This Baked Ricotta Cheesecake with Biscuit Base is simply a classic.
 The type of recipe you can serve over and over again, and always get a happy reaction to.
 Who doesn’t like cheesecake!?

 The Cheesecake biscuit crust is made with 2 ingredients only.
 Easy!
-But the ricotta cream is just as simple.
+But the lemon ricotta cream is just as simple.
 6 Ingredients and made with your mixer in one bowl, making a cake could not be more easy!

 - Biscuits – you will need between 15 and 20 cookies